rufig/spf/docs/papers/intro.en.md

 	go

-Обычные переменные (`VARIABLE`, `VALUE`) будут разделять своё значение между потоками. Если же переменная должна быть локальной для потока - следует определять её словом `USER ( "name" -- )` или `USER-VALUE ( "name" -- )`.
+Variables defined with `VARIABLE`, `VALUE` etc will share their values among the threads.
+If you need a thread-local variable - define it with `USER ("name" -- )` or `USER-VALUE ( "name" -- )`.
-USER-переменные при старте потока инициализируются нулём.
+USER-variables are zero-initialized at thread start.

 ----
 <a id="voc"/>
 ###[Vocabularies][start]

-Словари создаются либо стандартным `VOCABULARY ( "name" -- )`
+One creates vocabularies with standard word `VOCABULARY ( "name" -- )` or `WORDLIST ( -- wid )`.
-либо словом `WORDLIST ( -- wid )`.
+More precisely, `WORDLIST` is a more general object - just a list of words.
-Точнее, `WORDLIST` это более общее понятие - просто список слов. Есть также слово `TEMP-WORDLIST ( -- wid)` создающее временный словарь, который по окончании работы надо освободить из памяти словом `FREE-WORDLIST`, содержимое временного словаря не попадёт в образ системы при использовании слова `SAVE`.
+The word `TEMP-WORDLIST ( -- wid)` will create a temporary wordlist, which must be freed with `FREE-WORDLIST`.
+The contents of the temporary wordlist won't be present in the SAVEd image.
-Слово `{{ ( "name" -- )` сделает словарь name контекстным, а слово `}}` вернёт как
+The word `{{ ( "name" -- )` will set `name` as a context vocabulary, and `}}`
-было. Пример:
+will fall back.
+Consider:

 	MODULE: my
 	: + * ;
 	;MODULE
 	{{ my 2 3 + . }}
-напечатает 6, а не 5.
+will print 6, not 5.

 [start]: #start